How We Got All Our Kitchen Appliances For $400

 So yes, we got every single one of our kitchen appliances for $400!

-We did end up hitting a snag – but it had nothing to do with the appliances themselves.
+We did hit a snag – but it had nothing to do with the appliances themselves.

-I was reaaaaallly unhappy about that, but basically the only way to fix it was to take the entire set of upper cabinets down and start over, so the microwave went into storage – for now – until we decide what to do with it.
+I was reaaaaallly unhappy about that, but basically, the only way to fix it was to take the entire set of upper cabinets down and start over.
+Hence, the microwave went into storage – for now – until we decide what to do with it.

 Gabe suggested that we hang the microwave in the pantry, I suggested that we find a smaller one and see if that will fit.

-But for now, we’re getting along without it, and I’m not too mad that I don’t have a means to give into my microwave brownie addiction, so it’s not the worst thing.
+But for now, we’re getting along without it, and I’m not too mad that I don’t have the means to give into my microwave brownie addiction, so it’s not the worst thing.

 Target.
 (And we used a coupon and the Target card to get more of a discount!)
 The microwave was half the price of other similar models.
 When we got home we found out why: The control panel labels that showed which buttons to push were almost invisible.
 Couldn’t see the lettering and therefore were not able to know which button to push when we needed to cook something.
 We solved the problem by bringing in a small gooseneck desk lamp (it was in the garage awaiting the next garage sale).
 We set it up on the counter and pointed the light toward the control panel, and it illuminates the lettering just fine.
 We switch on the lamp when we’re about to zap something.
 Easy fix!
 This remedy saved us more than $80 over the cost of another microwave.
 The rest of the appliance works well.